Soft Coated Wheaten Terrier

 Paroxysmal dyskinesia (PxD) is a neurological disorder causing episodes of abnormal tone or movement of limbs.
 Affected dogs seem normal between these episodes.

 Protein Losing Nephropathy (PLN) is a disorder in which affected dogs lose protein through their kidneys, leading to kidney failure over time.
+This variant has been identified in Airedale Terriers and Soft Coated Wheaten Terriers.

 Knowing if your Soft Coated Wheaten Terrier is a carrier or at-risk for these conditions can help you and your veterinarian plan for your pup’s lifelong care.
 With Wisdom Panel™ Premium, you can get results for over 200 genetic health tests.